Algebraic and analytic properties of invariant differential operators on a homogeneous space of complexity $1$: Abstract

 \section{Abstract}

-Denote by $SL_n(\mathbb R)$ the group of $n\times n$ real matrices with determinant one, $A$ the subgroup consisting of the diagonal matrices with positive entries, and $SL_n(\mathbb R)/A$ the manifold of left cosets $gA$, $g\in SL_n(\mathbb R)$.
-In this paper, we will be concerned with the harmonic analysis on the homogeneous space $SL_n(\mathbb R)/A$ when $n=3$.
-In particular, we provide explicit generators and their relations for the algebra of the invariant differential operators.
-Then we prove that some of the non-central generators are essentially self-adjoint.
+{Denote by $SL_3(\mathbb R)$ the special linear group of degree 3 over the real numbers, $A$ the subgroup consisting of the diagonal matrices with positive entries.
+In this paper, we study the algebraic and analytic properties of the invariant differential operators on the homogeneous space $SL_3(\mathbb R)/A$.
+Firstly, we specify the noncommutative algebra of invariant differential operators in terms of generators and their relations.
+Secondly, we describe the center of this algebra and prove that all of its symmetric elements are essentially self-adjoint.
+Thirdly, for the first time on homogeneous spaces, we identify several essentially self-adjoint invariant differential operators which do not lie in the center of the algebra of invariant differential operators. }